holser/openstack-summit-paris-2014/markdown/12-Deployment.md

 So as soon as we won a fight for deployment stability we moved to scalability and here is what we faced: we received initial feedback from our services guys that most of our customers do not have multicast enabled or correctly configured.
 This made us switch deployment to unicast one by default.
-And this was what really saddened us because we had to alter corosync configuration and restart it each time we wanted to add a new controller.
+We had to alter corosync configuration and restart it each time we wanted to add a new controller.
 In order to make it work we modified init scripts for corosync to check for pacemaker and put it into maintenence mode.
 Also, we needed to limit amount of parallel controllers being deployed in order not to exhaust donor nodes